mudasobwa/mudasobwa.github.io/_posts/2018-05-29-these-weird-accents.md

 ## History.
 Ruby Hard Way.

-I was born in the country where we don’t use the latin alphabet.
+I was born in the country where we don’t use the Latin alphabet.
 Unlike the computer science, that was indeed born with the 26-letters-tied mother tongue.

 That basically forced me to study another alphabet, besides my primordial one.